AIDocPrivy

 OCR is the right choice when you need raw text output.
 Common use cases include:

-Text archival: Converting paper archives to searchable digital text.
+Text archival: Converting paper archives to searchable digital text for long-term preservation and reference.

-Simple text extraction: Getting the text from a single-column document where structure does not matter.
+Simple text extraction: Getting the text from a single-column document where structure does not matter — like digitizing a letter, an article, or a book page for quoting or reference.

 Input to other systems: Feeding text into translation tools, text analysis, or natural language processing pipelines that expect plain text input.